amit-upadhyay-IT/fantastic-node-journey/chapter3/example7/README.md

 - **Duplex streams** are streams that are both readable and writable, Eg: tcp socket.

 - **Transform streams** are Duplex streams where the output is someway computed from the input.
 Eg: crypto streams.

+## Path module

+[Here](https://nodejs.org/api/path.html) you can find more about path module.
+The path module provides utilities for working with file and directory paths.
+It's mostly used with __dirname and __filename.
+There are scenarios when we want to access file system in more elegant way there we use it.

+[Here](./index.js) is an example on Readable Streams.